archywillhe/0a-Jekyll/_posts/2015-08-24-a-simple-proof-for-a-basic-operational-equivalence-regarding-multisets.md

 subtitleBottom:
 maths: 1
 extract: |
     Among my favorite Youtube channels is [that of Prof N J Wildberger](https://www.youtube.com/user/njwildberger/), on which he uploads explanatory videos on different topics in mathematics (along with lectures he gave in UNSW).
 The [latest video is on multisets](https://youtu.be/alMiaIbxNV4), and it happens to be related to what I am currently working with.
-So I figured I would take a bit time to compose a short proof for the interesting equivalence he pointed out at the 11th minute mark of the video.
+So I figured I would compose a short proof for the interesting equivalence he pointed out at the 11th minute mark.
 ---

 Among my favorite Youtube channels is [that of Prof N J Wildberger](https://www.youtube.com/user/njwildberger/), on which he uploads explanatory videos on different topics in mathematics (along with lectures he gave in UNSW).
 The [latest video is on multisets](https://youtu.be/alMiaIbxNV4), and it happens to be related to what I am currently working with.
-So I figured I would take a bit time to compose a short proof for the interesting equivalence he pointed out at the 11th minute mark of the video:
+So I figured I would compose a short proof for the interesting equivalence he pointed out at the 11th minute mark.

 ### Theorem: